2016 •Super Nintendo

 TinyPi Pro becomes much easier to judge once it is forced into the same room as Cartboy, RG-NANO, and Zega Mame Gear Plus.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 TinyPi Pro versus Cartboy is interesting because closest match is the obvious angle.
-Cartboy sits close enough to TinyPi Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with TinyPi Pro, Cartboy makes the more obvious play for readers who care about closest match.
 Cartboy is tracked around $100 (DIY) $200 (Pre-built).
 Its overall rating is ⭐️⭐️⭐️.
-In practice, tinyPi Pro versus RG-NANO is interesting because closest match is the obvious angle.
-If TinyPi Pro feels almost right but not quite, RG-NANO is the sort of nearby detour that can completely change the shortlist.
+More importantly, tinyPi Pro versus RG-NANO is interesting because closest match is the obvious angle.
+RG-NANO sits close enough to TinyPi Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
 RG-NANO is tracked around $60 (+ shipping).
-More importantly, tinyPi Pro versus Zega Mame Gear Plus is interesting because more powerful is the obvious angle.
-Zega Mame Gear Plus sits close enough to TinyPi Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, tinyPi Pro versus Zega Mame Gear Plus is interesting because more powerful is the obvious angle.
+That said, compared with TinyPi Pro, Zega Mame Gear Plus makes the more obvious play for readers who care about more powerful.
 That said, its overall rating is ⭐️⭐️⭐️⭐️.

 TinyPi Pro leaves the strongest impression when you frame it as a recommendation for players who care about nostalgia, portability, and quick pick-up sessions.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (B) gives it a concrete identity.